Communication-Efficient Federated Learning via Optimal Client Sampling: Efficient Training via Client Sampling

 \textit{Assumption 2:} The iterates $\theta_t$ lie in a region where the loss can be approximated by a quadratic form $ \mathcal{L}(\theta) = \frac{1}{2} \theta^TA\theta$ (readily justified in the case of smooth loss functions), and the process reaches a quasi-stationary distribution around a local minimum.

 Predicated on the above, the discrete process

 can be interpreted as obtained by discretizing the OU process

-In the supplementary, we illustrate these arguments by showing plots of the sample paths of randomly selected weights in a convolutional neural network trained on the MNIST dataset using SGD with a constant learning rate.
-For each iteration, distribution of the weight increments is approximately Gaussian; as expected, weights follow trajectories typical of OU sample paths.
+in the relative proximity of the steady state.
+In the supplementary material (\sref{sec:numerical_illustration}) we illustrate these arguments by showing plots of the sample paths of randomly selected weights in a convolutional neural network trained on the Fashion MNIST dataset \cite{xiao2017/online} using SGD with a constant learning rate.
+At each iteration, distribution of the weight increments is approximately Gaussian; as expected, the weights follow trajectories typical of OU sample paths.